ConcernedCitizen2025/Project2025-Assistant/_questions/043-national-debt-fiscal-policy.md

 ---
 layout: question
-title: "National Debt and Fiscal Policy"
+title: "Addressing the National Debt and Fiscal Policy in Project 2025"
+description: "Explore how Project 2025's proposed strategies for addressing the national debt, including government spending cuts and entitlement reforms, could impact social safety nets and economic inequality."
 ---

-### *How does Project 2025 plan to handle the national debt and fiscal policy?*

 # Addressing the National Debt and Fiscal Policy in Project 2025

+## *How does Project 2025 plan to handle the national debt and fiscal policy?*

 **Introduction**

 Project 2025 presents a conservative roadmap aimed at reshaping the federal government's role, including addressing the national debt and implementing fiscal policy reforms.
 The plan emphasizes reducing the size of the federal government, cutting spending, and reforming entitlement programs to address the national debt.
 However, the proposals raise significant concerns about their potential impact on social safety nets, economic inequality, and the overall health of the U.S. economy.

 **Reducing Government Spending**